sundial-protocol/sundial-monorepo/CONTRIBUTING.md

 7. Use enumerated comments right above each `expect`/validation to describe its purpose.
 While comments are prone to going stale, this allows easier conversations when discussing particular logics.
+8. In Cardano, "asset name" and "token name" are generally used interchangeably.
+   For consistency and coherence with Aiken, only use "asset name" throughout the codebase and documentation.